akka/akka/akka-docs/src/main/paradox/typed/reliable-delivery.md

 ### Point-to-point delivery semantics

-As long as neither producer nor consumer crash the messages are delivered to the consumer actor in the same order as they were sent as they were sent to the `ProducerController`, without loss or duplicates.
-Meaning effectively once processing without any business level deduplication.
+As long as neither producer nor consumer crash, the messages are delivered to the consumer actor in the same order as they were sent to the `ProducerController`, without loss or duplicates.
+This means effectively-once processing without any business level deduplication.

 Unconfirmed messages may be lost if the producer crashes.
-To avoid that you need to enable the @ref:[durable queue](#durable-producer) on the producer side.
-The stored unconfirmed messages will be redelivered when the corresponding producer is started again.
-Even if the same `ConsumerController` instance is used there may be delivery of messages that had already been processed but the fact that they were confirmed had not been stored yet.
+To avoid that, you need to enable the @ref:[durable queue](#durable-producer) on the producer side.
+By doing so, any stored unconfirmed messages will be redelivered when the corresponding producer is started again.
+Even if the same `ConsumerController` instance is used, there may be delivery of messages that had already been processed but the fact that they were confirmed had not been stored yet.
-Meaning at-least once delivery.
+This means that we have at-least-once delivery.

-If the consumer crashes a new `ConsumerController` can be connected to the original `ProducerConsumer` without restarting it.
+If the consumer crashes, a new `ConsumerController` can be connected to the original `ProducerConsumer` without restarting it.
 The `ProducerConsumer` will then redeliver all unconfirmed messages.
-In that case the unconfirmed messages will be delivered to the new consumer, and some of these may already have been processed by the previous consumer.
+In that case the unconfirmed messages will be delivered to the new consumer and some of these may already have been processed by the previous consumer.
-Meaning at-least once delivery.
+Again, this means that we have at-least-once delivery.

 ## Work pulling

-Work pulling is a pattern where several worker actors pull tasks in their own pace from a shared work manager instead of that the manager pushes work to the workers blindly without knowing their individual capacity and current availability.
+Work pulling is a pattern where several worker actors pull tasks at their own pace from a shared work manager instead of that the manager pushes work to the workers blindly without knowing their individual capacity and current availability.